-Fig. 6E-94 Adjusting Screw for Air-Con, VSV
+Fig. 6E-94 Adjusting Screw for Air-Con.
+VSV

-- 8. Upon completion of adjustment, disconnect service wire from monitor coupler and install cap to monitor coupler. - Check that specified idle speed is obtained with A/C ON and "Diag, switch terminal" ungrounded, (Vehicle with A/C only)
+- 8. Upon completion of adjustment, disconnect service wire from monitor coupler and install cap to monitor coupler. - Check that specified idle speed is obtained with A/C ON and "Diag. switch terminal" ungrounded.
+(Car with air conditioner only)